AVSLab/bsk_rl/README.md

 ### Results
 The `results/` folder can be used to store trained agents and results from benchmarking and validation.
 All files placed in this folder are ignored by .git.

+## Contribution Guidelines
+The repository enforces that code is formatted by `black` and `isort`, and that commit messages take the form `Issue #XXX: Commit message`, not exceeding 72 characters.

 ## Authors
 Maintainers:
 Mr. Adam Herrmann (adam.herrmann@colorado.edu)